Burack Distinguished Lecture Series

 Six Weeks before the Lecture:

 6. Susan will send the faculty host an email with important information, the chartstring, the Poster Format Form, the Alcohol Approval Form, and the W-9 and Employee vs. Independent Contractor forms, and will inquire about on-campus parking for the lecturer.

 30 Days before the Lecture:

-7. Return the Poster Format Form to Susan.
+7. Return the Poster Format Form to Susan Davidson.
 Also, confirm whether or not the lecturer will need a parking permit.
 Susan will send the parking pass directly to the faculty host.